The PI Property in Algebras of Polynomial Type: Down-Up algebras

 in the first case, and

 in the second case. \end{teorema} \begin{remark} It seems that the case when $\alpha^2+4\beta\neq 0$, $\alpha+\beta=1$ and $\gamma=0$ is not covered by the last theorem.
 In this case $\mu\neq \lambda$ and $\lambda =1$ and, as was shown in the proof of the Theorem \ref{centerdownup}, $\omega_1=\beta x+y=\beta ud+du$ is fixed by $\phi$.
 Thus $\K[\omega_1]\subseteq R^{\phi}$.
 If $\mu$ is not a root of unity, then the equality $\K[\omega_1]=R^{\phi}=Z(A)$ holds.
-On the other side, if $\mu$ is a $m$-th root of unity, then $\phi$ has finite order, so $R^{\phi}=\K[\omega_1, \omega_2^m]$ and Theorem \ref{centergwa} ensures that $Z(A)=\K[\omega_1, \omega_2^m,u^m,d^m]$. \end{remark} Regarding the PI property on these algebras, in \cite[\S 2.4 Theorem]{carvalho3} it is proved the following characterization.
+On the other side, if $\mu$ is a $m$-th root of unity, then $\phi$ has finite order, so $R^{\phi}=\K[\omega_1, \omega_2^m]$ and Theorem \ref{centergwa} ensures that $Z(A)=\K[\omega_1, \omega_2^m,u^m,d^m]$.
+Thus, this completes the description of the center in this particular case.
+However, in view of Theorem \ref{teorema8.7}, the PI property is still characterized by the finite order of $\phi$. \end{remark} Regarding the PI property on these algebras, in \cite[\S 2.4 Theorem]{carvalho3} it is proved the following characterization.
 Before, remember that a prime ring $A$ is called \textbf{right bounded} if every essential right ideal contains a nonzero ideal.
 Moreover, $A$ is said to be \textbf{right completely bounded} if $A/P$ is right bounded for every prime ideal $P$.
 Finally, $A$ is called a \textbf{right FBN ring} if it is right completely bounded and right Noetherian.
-Analogously, one defines a \textbf{left bounded ring}, \textbf{left completely bounded} and \textbf{left FBN}. \begin{teorema} The following statements are equivalent for a Noetherian Down-up algebra $A = A(\alpha, \beta, \gamma)$: \begin{enumerate} \item [\rm (1)] $A$ is a down-up algebra at roots of unity (i.e., $\phi$ has finite order); \item [\rm (2)] $A$ is a finitely generated module over a central subalgebra; \item [\rm (3)] $A$ is a PI-algebra; \item [\rm (4)] $A$ is a FBN algebra; \item [\rm (5)] The roots of the polynomial $t^2-\alpha t-\beta$ are distinct roots of unity.
+Analogously, one defines a \textbf{left bounded ring}, \textbf{left completely bounded} and \textbf{left FBN}. \begin{teorema} The following statements are equivalent for a Noetherian Down-Up algebra $A = A(\alpha, \beta, \gamma)$: \begin{enumerate} \item [\rm (1)] $A$ is a Down-Up algebra at roots of unity (i.e., $\phi$ has finite order); \item [\rm (2)] $A$ is a finitely generated module over a central subalgebra; \item [\rm (3)] $A$ is a PI algebra; \item [\rm (4)] $A$ is a FBN algebra; \item [\rm (5)] The roots of the polynomial $t^2-\alpha t-\beta$ are distinct roots of unity.
 If $\gamma\neq 0$, these roots are also different from $1$. \end{enumerate} \begin{proof} The equivalence $(1)\Leftrightarrow (2)$ is ensured by Lemma \ref{fingencenalg}.
 The implication $(2)\Rightarrow (3)$ is a consequence of the fact that if $S$ is a PI ring and $T$ an extension of $S$ with $T_S$ finitely generated, then $T$ is a PI ring (see e.g. \cite[\S 13.4.9]{mcconnell}).
 On the other hand, since any noetherian prime algebra satisfying a polynomial identity is fully bounded noetherian (see, for instance, \cite[\S 13.6.6]{mcconnell}), then $(3)\Rightarrow (4)$ holds.\\ Now, suppose that $A$ is a FBN algebra.
 Under these conditions it will proved that the automorphism $\phi$ in (\ref{autodownup}) has finite order.
-To begin with, it is a well-known fact that any noetherian down-up algebra $A(\alpha,\beta,\gamma)$ can be embedded in to a skew Laurent polynomial ring, see \cite[\S 2.1]{Kirkman}.
+To begin with, it is a well-known fact that any noetherian Down-Up algebra $A(\alpha,\beta,\gamma)$ can be embedded in to a skew Laurent polynomial ring, see \cite[\S 2.1]{Kirkman}.
 Specifically, for $R=\K[x,y]$ and $\sigma$ the automorphism of $R$ defined by $\sigma(x)=y$ and $\sigma(y)=\alpha y+\beta x+\gamma$ (compare with (\ref{autodownup})), if $S:=R[z,z^{-1};\sigma]$ --the skew group ring of the infinite cyclic group $\langle z\rangle$ over $R$, with $rz=z\sigma(r)$, for all $r\in R$-- then the elements $D=z^{-1}$ and $U=xz$ in $S$ are such that $UD=x$, $DU=y$ and